Coming Home and Attending College

-A: We have residential campuses in Leadville, Steamboat Springs and Glenwood Springs.
+A: We have residential campuses in Leadville, Steamboat Springs and Glenwood Springs-Spring Valley.
 Residential campuses provide residence halls, cafeterias, student recreation facilities and libraries.
 More full-time students create opportunities for campus life activities.
 If you’re married, have children or would rather live off-campus, we suggest looking through the classified ads of the local news papers.
 Here are the links for the local newspapers that would have information on housing near our campuses.
 You’ll also be able to get a feel for the local community, look for jobs, check out outdoor activities available in the area.

 - Aspen – Aspen Times